-icts 5 & 7 Performance Measures All activities on community land comply with the core objectives of the Local Government Act and Regulations.
+Performance Measures All activities on community land comply with the core objectives of the Local Government Act and Regulations.
 Leases and licences comply with the requirements of the LGA and with Council's policies.
 Park Rules notice is posted.
 Applications for use / sale of alcohol in public reserves are considered on individual merits subject to approval of other relevant bodies.
-No licences for crossing of reserves for private purposes are granted except in accordance with the stated legislation and as outlined in this POM. .eserves - Distr Time Frame 0 0 S 0 0 l and Crown K Mgt Team HSC MPL/ MBB MPL/ MBB MBL/ MBB Generic Plan of Management - Community Land and Crown Reserves - Districts 5 & 7 Action Conditions apply to ensure activities on community land are not in conflict with core objectives of the LGA.
+No licences for crossing of reserves for private purposes are granted except in accordance with the stated legislation and as outlined in this POM.
+Time Frame 0 0 Ø 0 0 Mgt Team DS H MPL/ MBB MPL/ MBB MBB/ Action Conditions apply to ensure activities on community land are not in conflict with core objectives of the LGA.
 Leases and licences are granted in accordance with the requirements of the Crown Lands Act, Local Government Act and Local Government Regulation 1999 and in accordance with Council's policies for development, use, leasing and licensing of Community and Crown land as stated in Part 1 of this Plan of Management.
-Leases and licences may be granted for Crown Land but may require the Minister's consent irves 'Park Rules Notice' permits use / sale of alcohol in public reserves subject to Council approval and approval of other relevant hodies Council approves / rejects applications for such licences on individual merits.
+Leases and licences may be granted for Crown Land but may require the Minister's consent arves 'Park Rules Notice' permits use / sale of alcohol in public reserves subject to Council approval and approval of other Council approves / rejects applications for such licences on individual merits.
 No reserve crossings for private purposes are approved, except in accordance with the stated legislation and as outlined in this POM.
 1.9 LEASES AND LICENCES Management Statement 1.9A Leases & Licences Leases and licences are granted in accordance with the requirements of the Local Government Regulation and Act.
 1.9B Use/Sale of Alcohol in Reserves Applications to Council for use/sale of alcohol in public reserves are considered individually 1.9C Reserve Crossings Reserve crossings are only granted in accordance with the requirements of the Local Government Act and Regulation, and Crown Lands Act (where relevant).